splunk-terraform/terraform-provider-signalfx/website/docs/r/heatmap_chart.html.markdown

 * `color_scale` - (Required unless using `color_range`.
 Conflicts with `color_range`) Single color range including both the color to display for that range and the borders of the range.
 Example: `[{ gt = 60, color = "blue" }, { lte = 60, color = "yellow" }]`.
 Look at this [link](https://docs.signalfx.com/en/latest/charts/chart-options-tab.html).
     * `gt` - (Optional) Indicates the lower threshold non-inclusive value for this range.
     * `gte` - (Optional) Indicates the lower threshold inclusive value for this range.
-    * `lt` - (Optional) Indicates the upper threshold non-inculsive value for this range.
+    * `lt` - (Optional) Indicates the upper threshold non-inclusive value for this range.
     * `lte` - (Optional) Indicates the upper threshold inclusive value for this range.
     * `color` - (Required) The color range to use.
 Must be either gray, blue, navy, orange, yellow, magenta, purple, violet, lilac, green, aquamarine.